MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-first-computer.md

 16. In the Installation Complete window, click Exit.

-17. Before you start Dynamics GP Utilities, check for and install current update for Dynamics GP 2018.
-See CustomerSource (<https://mbs.microsoft.com/customersource>) for the latest update information.
+17. Before you start Dynamics GP Utilities, check for and install current update for Dynamics GP.
+See [CustomerSource](https://mbs.microsoft.com/customersource) for the latest update information.

 ![displays a lightbulb to indication tips and tricks](media/lightbulb.png "Lightbulb symbol")To start Dynamics GP Utilities, you must have appropriate user privileges.
 Typically, this means being part of the Administrators group or the Power Users group.
 If you are using an operating system that has User Account Control (UAC) enabled, you will be prompted to run the program as a user with administrative privileges.
 Refer to your operating system’s documentation for more information.

 18. Start Dynamics GP Utilities.
-Choose Start &gt;&gt; All Programs &gt;&gt; Microsoft Dynamics &gt;&gt; GP 2018 &gt;&gt; GP Utilities.
+Choose Start &gt;&gt; All Programs &gt;&gt; Microsoft Dynamics &gt;&gt; GP 2018 R2&gt;&gt; GP Utilities.

-19. Follow the instructions in Chapter 7, “Using Dynamics GP Utilities.”
+19. Follow the instructions in [Using Dynamics GP Utilities](using-microsoft-dynamics-utilities.md).
 You can use the Dynamics GP Utilities windows to set up your account framework and the Dynamics GP system data tables, and to create your companies.

 20. After using Dynamics GP Utilities, you can install additional features or components that add specialized functionality to your Dynamics GP system on the server computer.
-See Chapter 8, “Installing additional components,” for more information.
+See [Installing additional components](installing-additional-components.md) for more information.